 They've screwed up cases together.

-The anthrax case famously was mismanaged and bungled by Mueller and Comey, and taxpayers had to shell out five point eight million dollars to clean up that mess because they're not going to be able to do the man.
+The anthrax case famously was mismanaged and bungled by Mueller and Comey, and taxpayers had to shell out $5.8 million to clean up that mess because they changed the wrong man.

 They charged the wrong defendant in the anthrax case.